azhugrov/edt/README.md

 ##Compiler options
   * --out=dir_path - path to an output directory => for example ../test
   * --file=file_path - path to the template file => for example ../test/example.edt
-Be aware that currently we do not support absolute paths as the compiler parameter.
+  * --src=dir_path - path to an source directory where lookup for template files => for example ../src Be aware that currently we do not support absolute paths as the compiler parameter.
 All path should be relative to a worker directory.